 The Department of Health commissioner is charged with to adding or removing qualifying conditions.
 The department has previously considered and refused to add Alzheimer’s disease, muscular dystrophy, dystonia, post-traumatic stress disorder (PTSD), and rheumatoid arthritis.

-As of January 24, 2017, there are 12,764 patients certified by practitioners and 833 physicians that have registered for the NYS Medical Marijuana Program.
+As of August 22, 2017, there were 28,077 patients certified by practitioners and 1,184 physicians that have registered for the NYS Medical Marijuana Program.

 This medical marijuana policy has come under scrutiny for a few reasons, including the exclusion of certain conditions from qualifying and the exclusion of smokable marijuana.